 What Should the Ring Bearer’s Outfit Be?

-This absolutely depends on your wedding attire, but they should be dressed similarly to the groomsmen (IE: if they are wearing suits he should wear a little suit.
+The ring bearer’s outfit absolutely depends on your wedding attire, but they should be dressed similarly to the groomsmen.
+(IE: if they are wearing suits he should wear a little suit.
 Or, the ring bearer’s outfit could be a tuxedo).
-Overall, the outfit requirements are up to you, so think about what you think would work best for your wedding day.
+You should also consider the venue and time of year.
+Is it going to be warm or cold?
+They’ll want to be dressed accordingly.
+Overall, the outfit requirements are up to you, so think about what you think would work best for your wedding day and what kind of outfit will let the ring bearer’s personality shine.

 Does the Ring Bearer Have to Be a Boy?